-- (a) tabled at the next convenient Council meeting; and - (b) recorded in the minutes of that Council meeting.
+- 1.4 tabled quarterly at a Council meeting; and - 1.5 recorded in the minutes of that Council meeting.

 2. Confidential Information

 - 2.1 If the Chief Executive Officer is of the opinion that information relating to a meeting is confidential information within the meaning of the Act, they may designate the information as confidential and advise Councillors and/or members of Council staff in writing accordingly. - 2.2 Information which has been designated by the Chief Executive Officer as confidential information within the meaning of the Act, and in respect of which advice has been given to Councillors and/or members of Council staff in writing accordingly, will be presumed to be confidential information. - 2.3 Nothing in sub-Rule 2.2 will, without more, mean that information designated by the Chief Executive Officer under sub-Rule 2.1 satisfies the definition of "confidential information" contained in section 3(1) of the Act.